twlevelup/melb_2016s1_watch_blue/README.md

 ### Viewing the Latest Build

-A semi-latest build will be available at [https://gentle-everglades-37500.herokuapp.com](https://gentle-everglades-37500.herokuapp.com)
+The latest build is available on [Heroku](http://techable-blue.herokuapp.com/)

 ## Watch Specifications